navisens/NaviDocs/API.Android.md

 **Params**
 Enable or disable file logging.

+##### Tutorial: Downloading Logs
+Downloading these logs is a very good way of providing debug information, should there be an issue with our SDK.
+On Android, this is very easily done.
+First, make sure you have the "Android Debug Bridge" or `adb` Android Platform Tool downloaded.
+Once you have it set up correctly, plug in your Android device to a computer.
+On the computer, open a command terminal and run the following command:

+`adb pull /sdcard/MotionDna/Logs`

+This will pull the log files and place them in the current directory.
+You may add an additional argument to specify where you want to put the logs to.

 #### `void setCallbackUpdateRateInMs(double rate)`
 Tell our SDK how often to provide estimation results.
 Note that there is a limit on how fast our SDK can provide results, but usually setting a slower update rate improves results.
 Setting the rate to `0ms` will output estimation results at our maximum rate.